Latest No 10 lockdown party fines are a non-story, says Jacob Rees-Mogg

 Across the UK, more than 176,000 people have died within 28 days of a positive Covid test since the pandemic began.

-Questioned over the impact on bereaved families of finding out that ministers and officials had broken the rules, Mr Rees-Mogg said: "I think people were upset.
+Questioned over the impact on bereaved families of finding out that ministers and officials had broken the rules, Mr Rees-Mogg, Conservative MP for North East Somerset, said: "I think people were upset.

 "I think this was an important story in February, when it first became known, and that there was a great concern and there was a feeling of people who were bereaved."

-He added: "The fines were a consequence of something we knew in February.
-And people now know about it and have made their judgement on it, and there are other things that are going on that are more important."
+He added that people "made their judgement on" rule-breaking in Downing Street it and "there are other things that are going on that are more important".

+Perhaps you thought the Conservative party took partygate seriously.
+Last night a champagne bottle signed by @BorisJohnson was donated to a charity event in Hertfordshire by local MP and Tory party chairman @OliverDowden.
+Read the description. pic.twitter.com/FtjgvKcYKS— Jay Rayner (@jayrayner1) May 13, 2022

+Meanwhile, Conservative Party co-chairman Oliver Dowden has distanced himself from the brochure description of a bottle of Champagne - signed by the prime minister - that he donated for sale at a charity auction.

 On Thursday, Labour's shadow House of Commons leader Thangam Debbonaire accused the prime minister of presiding over "industrial scale" rule-breaking, adding that Downing Street and Whitehall were the "most fined location anywhere in Britain".